"Poor old Peter. In verse 30, he calls Jesus, the Messiah. Three short verses later, Jesus is calling Peter, 'Satan.'"

 It is also important to recall that in antiquity the question was not the modern one of the identity of an individual, but of the position and power that derived from an ascribed or acquired honor status.

 The expected reply to a question about who someone is would have been to identify the family or place of origin (Saul of Tarsus, Jesus of Nazareth).
-Encoded in that information is all the information needed to place the person in question on the (publically established, eternally unchangeable, rigorously defended)* honor scale.
+Encoded in that information is all the information needed to place the person in question on the (publicly established, eternally unchangeable, rigorously defended)* honor scale.

 (page 180) *Bracketed words have been added by D. Ewart.